murilobellatini/murilobellatini/README.md

 ## Hey there!
 I'm Murilo  👋

 **Snapshot**: Data Scientist and Engineer with 6+ years of hands-on experience in **analytics and cloud computing**, plus 4+ years in **project leadership**.
 Skilled at combining technical expertise with business acumen to develop creative solutions.
-Interested in ethical GenAI and continuous learning, particularly for language.
+Interested in continuous learning and ethical GenAI, particularly for language.
 Dive into more about me on [LinkedIn](https://www.linkedin.com/in/mbellatini/).

 ---